* Adjusted profit beats street by 1 cent

 * Prevnar sales see bigger-than-expected fall

-* Co narrows 2017 adjusted profit forecast (Adds analyst comment, updates shares)
+* Raises 2017 adjusted profit midpoint by 2 cents (Rewrites with company comment, updates shares)

-"These results show that Pfizer's growth drivers are still insufficient to drive meaningful sales growth against the backdrop of generic erosion," Berenberg analysts said in a note.
+"These results show that Pfizer's growth drivers are still insufficient to drive meaningful sales growth against the backdrop of generic erosion," Berenberg analysts said.

-The company's shares were marginally down at $33.10 before the bell on Tuesday.
-(Reporting by Natalie Grover in Bengaluru; Editing by Arun Koyyur)
+Pfizer shares were down 6 cents at $33.10.
+(Reporting by Bill Berkrot in New York and Natalie Grover in Bengaluru; Editing by Arun Koyyur)